Government Contracting – Learn How the Federal Government Buys from Small Businesses

 Contracting and contracts can seem like interchangeable terms in this business.
 But now that you know the buying methods used by the government, it’s important to understand how the government navigates pricing and what form the actual contracts or agreements take once you’ve won the business.

 From fixed-price contracts to blanket purchase agreements, these contracts and agreements take multiple forms – too many to list here.
 Check out the “Government Contracting 101, Part 2: How the Government Buys” for a detailed overview.
-Then move on to “Part 3: How to sell to the Government” and for other insights and tools, go to SBA’s Government Contracting Classroom.
+Then move on to “Part 3: How to sell to the Government” and for other insights and tools, go to SBA’s Learning Center for its government contracting resources.

 Don’t forget: it’s very important to find out whether your business actually qualifies for government contracts as a small business concern.
 This new SBA Size Standards Tool can help you decide.